cksystemsgroup/unicorn/README.md

 offset:0, bad states count:1
 ```

-This output per input means that for the first test our model does not reaches ground state, therefore the inputs we provided do not reach a bad state.
+This output per input means that for the first test our model does not reache ground state, therefore the inputs we provided do not reach a bad state.
 The second line instead, tells us that the input 32 makes 1 bad state reachable and therefore, the objective function reaches ground state.

 The qubo file is divided into 5 sections, each section is separated by an empty line, and lines in each section separate values by a single space.
 Section are described as follows:

-1. The first section consists of a single line and it contains a 2 numbers: the number of variables, and the offset of the QUBO.
+1. The first section consists of a single line and it contains 2 numbers: the number of variables, and the offset of the QUBO.
 2. The second section contains lines mapping input-nids of the corresponding BTOR2 file to unique identifiers of qubits.
 IDs of qubits are separated by commas, and the LSB comes first.
 3. The third section is similar to the previous one, but instead it maps bad-state-nids to qubits ids.
 Bad states are booleans, therefore only one qubit-id is needed.
 4. The fourth section describes linear coefficients and follows the format `<qubit-id> <linear-coeff>`.